sparkflows/sparkflows-docs/docs/web-app/creating-anlaytics-app.rst

       :width: 60%

-- And also can add next button to go to next stage and perform actions depending upon event, where we will add event name as 'next'.
+- And also can add next button to go to next stage and perform actions depending upon event, where we will add event name as `next`.

    .. figure:: ../_assets/web-app/add-stage-next-button1.PNG
       :alt: web-app